mshamir11/databaseAssignments/Assignment 4/readme.md

 ```
 ![alt](./images/1_19.png)

+#### 20
-#### 20. Write a query to update the discount on all new products by 15% and store it as a new table holi_Deals.
+Write a query to update the discount on all new products by 15% and store it as a new table holi_Deals.
 Note: Any product that is added to the database in the last 100 days is considered to be a new product.

+**Solution:**
 - SQL Query:

   ```sql